-The mission of CEPress is to advance the community of practice for those whose work aligns with the ideas, dispositions, and practices of the pedagogical approach Critical Exploration in the Classroom.
+Our mission is to advance the community of practice for those whose work aligns with the ideas, dispositions, and practices of the pedagogical approach Critical Exploration in the Classroom.

-- create and disseminate mission-related curriculum materials;
+- Create and disseminate mission-related curriculum materials;

-- undertake and disseminate mission-related research;
+- Undertake and disseminate mission-related research;

-- develop professional workshops on the ground and online;
+- Develop professional workshops on the ground and online;

-- observe, document, and reflect upon educational practice;
+- Observe, document, and reflect upon educational practice;

-- connect community members with each other through social media and publications;
+- Connect community members with each other through social media and publications;

-- publish the related work of community members both online and in print form;
+- Publish the related work of community members both online and in print form;

-- archive mission-related historic resources and make them available to others.
+- Archive mission-related historic resources and make them available to others.